top of page

 Still interested in working as a Hair and Makeup Artist?
 Here are some places to find more details about the role.

-8. Related Careers
+9. Related Careers

 Curious about other TV production and Media job roles?
 Have you considered any of the below?

-Photographic Stylist: A Photographic Stylist is a professional who is responsible for creating a specific look and feel for a photoshoot.
+Photographic Stylist: A Photographic Stylist is a professional responsible for creating a specific look and feel for a photoshoot.
 They work closely with the photographer and the client to understand the desired outcome of the shoot and then use their expertise in fashion, makeup, and hair styling to create the desired look.
 They select the wardrobe, accessories, props, and colour palette to complement the overall aesthetic of the shoot.

 Hopefully, by now, you will better understand what it takes to become a makeup artist for film and TV.
 If you need further advice and guidance, why not book a FREE discovery call to explore further how I can help you take your first step towards your dream career?